hatari/hatari/readme.txt

 Hatari supports version 5.1 of the library (previous support for older version 4.2 was removed as it is not used anymore)

-Refer to http://softpres.org/download and get the corresponding file from the "User Distribution" section that matches your OS.
+Refer to the "User Distribution" section on http://softpres.org/download or the "SPS Decoder Library" section on https://www.kryoflux.com/?page=download and get the corresponding file that matches your OS.

 For version 5.1, you should have the following files in your include path :
 /usr/local/include/caps/